vttresearch/siteopt_toolbox/docs/introduction.md

 | Duration     | 3h  | Represents a time duration.
 The unit can be either `Y` (for year), `M` (for month), `D` (for day), `h` (for hour), `m` (for minute), or `s` (for second). |
 | timeseries     | ts:elec7       | always begin with `ts:` |

 For datetimes such as time stamps the recommended format is ISO8601 (e.g. 2020-03-01T01:00).
-In case of timeseries, the actual timeseries data should be placed in a CSV file in the input data folder (same folder as the referencing Excel file).
+In case of timeseries, the actual timeseries data should be placed in a CSV file (text file where column are separated by commas) in the input data folder (same folder as the referencing Excel file).
+If you use the SiteOpt web application, there is a button which allows you to select a CSV file on your computer and upload it.
 The file should have two columns which have column titles "time" and "value".
 File name should have the format ts_ + time series name + .csv.
 For example if you write ts:elec7 in the input data table, file name ts_elec7.csv is expected.
 Note that Siteopt does not make daylight saving time adjustments.

 ![Basic example](images/timeseries.svg){title="Example time series file.
 Columns should be separated by commas."}